jbonatakis/news-desk/README.md

 * pyperclip
 * termcolor

+These requirements can be installed together by running `pip install -r requirements.txt` or `pip3 install -r requirements.txt` depending on your system.
+As stated above, this program requires Python 3.3 or greater.

 ### Getting Started

 To run the program, you'll need to get a (free) API key from: https://newsapi.org/